Tip: Use the Forensic Scientist CV Template below as an example to help you write your own personal and fully-tailored CV.

 Personal profile statement

 I am a very meticulous, committed and dynamic Forensic Scientist with a keen eye for detail as well as an unquenchable thirst for research and investigations.
 I have excellent communication skills which I used to good effect in several courtroom appearances as an expert witness.
 I can confidently undertake joint examinations with other evidence types, and I have a sound understanding of evidence recovery and preservation.
-This position would maintain my interest in science industry as well as provide me with the opportunity to develop further experiences in the field.
+This position would maintain my interest in the science industry as well as provide me with the opportunity to develop further experiences in the field.

 Achievements